m3ftah/android-p2p-mockplugin/README.md

 To use the plugin, download and unzip the release MockPlugin.zip file.
 Place it where you want in your workspace.
 This is the plugin repository.

-Necessary changes to use the mockplugin:
+Necessary changes to use the mockplugin (add them all before building your application):

-Add the following lines to the **top-level build.gradle** in your Android Studio project repository
+-Add the following lines to the **top-level build.gradle** in your Android Studio project repository

 ```
 apply plugin: 'com.inriaspirals.mockplugin'